JohnPaulinePineda/JohnPaulinePineda/README.md

 </div>

-I am a data science and machine learning enthusiast.
+**I am a data science and machine learning enthusiast**.

-- with academic training in electronics engineering and statistics
+- with academic training in electronics engineering and statistics.
-- with professional experience in high-end manufacturing, fintech, and biotechnology R&D fields
+- with professional experience in high-end electronics manufacturing, fintech, and biotechnology R&D industries.
 - who aims to create innovative projects that harness the power of data to solve complex problems, deliver impactful solutions addressing real-world challenges, and contribute to the advancement of technology and data applications.

 In my spare time, I love exploring machine learning tools and methodologies, and eventually applying them on interesting use cases.

-I have consolidated all my work in a [project portfolio](https://johnpaulinepineda.github.io/).
+I have consolidated all my work in a [**project portfolio**](https://johnpaulinepineda.github.io/).

 Thank you for visiting my profile! 🤝